Sansossio/aurora-solutions/README.md

 # Aurora Solutions

-Using RTSP Protocol with websockets and socketio
+Using RTSP Protocol with websockets and socketio.
+Features:
+- Wifi cameras streaming
+- Motion sensor
+  - Detect and send event to frontend and print on a arduino screen

 ### Backend